jkoop/blog/_posts/2024-07-23-parsing-json-in-zig-isnt-hard.md

 I tried to include every type of data that you'd want to parse from a JSON document.

-> [!TIP]
+**TIP**
-> There are some gotchas here: Nothing has a default value out-of-the-box.
+There are some gotchas here: Nothing has a default value out-of-the-box.
 Even if you define something as being optional, if the JSON document doesn't specify a value for it, it won't default to `null`; it'll cause `std.json.<whatever>` to return a `MissingField` error.

 [ok-analytics]: https://github.com/jkoop/ok-analytics
 [zig-json]: https://ziglang.org/documentation/0.13.0/std/#std.json